It’s easy to build a simple strainer, that uses gravity, to separate honey from beeswax.

 When using a conventional extractor, many of those volatiles are spun into air.
 That’s one reason a honey house smells so good.
 And why comb honey is so much more favorable than extracted honey.

 To clean up:

 - place the paint filter in the bottom of one of the buckets

 - rinse them with a hose

 And you’re done.
 No big mess.
 No dirty kitchen.
 No big clean up.
 Pretty neat huh!

 Above 80 degrees, straining honey is fast.
 And it’s almost labor free!
 Below 70 degrees, extracting is slooooow.

 Straining honey works best during the summer’s heat.
 So, harvest often during the summer, rather than a single harvest during the fall.

 After a day of straining, gently lift the strainer bag a few inches.
-This lets the wax shift and speeds up the straining a little.
+This shifts the wax and speeds up straining a little.

-If your honey granulates fast, make sure you strain when the weather is hot and the straining is fast.
+If your honey granulates fast,strain it when the weather is hot and the straining is fast.
 Or your honey may granulate before it’s strained.